prontotools/bookworm/97-things-every-software-architect-should-know/reuse-is-about-people-and-education-not-just-architecture.md

-# Reuse Is About Poeple And Education, Not Just Architecrture
+# Reuse Is About Poeple And Education, Not Just Architecture

 by Jeremy Meyer